 Best Landlord Insurance Companies

-NimbleFins has analysed independent customer reviews from Trustpilot and Feefo plus feature ratings from Defaqto to rank 20 of the best landlord insurance providers in the UK.
-Alan Boswell Group came out on top, boasting the highest customer rating of 4.9 stars and a 5-star Defaqto rating for their landlord insurance product.
-Payment Shield, Just Landlords, Direct Line, Paragon Advance and LV= rounded out the top 5 (Paragon and LV tied for the 5th spot).
+NimbleFins has analysed independent customer reviews from Trustpilot and Feefo plus analysed the features on offer to rank 20 of the best landlord insurance providers in the UK.
+Alan Boswell Group came out on top, boasting the highest customer rating of 4.9 stars and top feature scores for their landlord insurance product.
+Payment Shield, Just Landlords, LV= and Allianz rounded out the top 5.
 If you'd like to get a quote from top-rated Alan Boswell Group, click here.